Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 On the dorsum of the forearm, the deep branch of the radial nerve innervates the following muscles.

-A test to determine its strength: the subject is asked to straighten and bring the hand; the examiner resists this movement and palpates the contracted muscle.
+A test to determine its strength: the subject is asked to straighten and adduct the hand; the examiner resists this movement and palpates the contracted muscle.
 The continuation of the deep branch of the radial nerve is the dorsal interosseous nerve of the forearm.
 It passes between the extensors of the thumb to the wrist joint and sends branches to the following muscles.

 Test to determine its strength: the subject is asked to straighten the second finger; the examiner resists this movement.